Skype: Service in the People's Republic of China

-Since September 2007, users in China trying to download the Skype software client have been redirected to the site of TOM Online, a joint venture between a Chinese wireless operator and Skype, from which a modified Chinese version can be downloaded.
-The TOM client participates in China's system of Internet censorship, monitoring text messages between Skype users in China as well as messages exchanged with users outside the country.
+Since September 2007, users in China trying to download the Skype software client had been redirected to the site of TOM Online, a joint venture between a Chinese wireless operator and Skype, from which a modified Chinese version could be downloaded.
+The TOM client participated in China's system of Internet censorship, monitoring text messages between Skype users in China as well as messages exchanged with users outside the country.
 Niklas Zennström, then chief executive of Skype, told reporters that TOM "had implemented a text filter, which is what everyone else in that market is doing.
 Those are the regulations."
 He also stated, "One thing that's certain is that those things are in no way jeopardising the privacy or the security of any of the users."

 In October 2008, it was reported that TOM had been saving the full message contents of some Skype text conversations on its servers, apparently focusing on conversations containing political issues such as Tibet, Falun Gong, Taiwan independence, and the Chinese Communist Party.
 The saved messages contain personally identifiable information about the message senders and recipients, including IP addresses, usernames, landline phone numbers, and the entire content of the text messages, including the time and date of each message.
 Information about Skype users outside China who were communicating with a TOM-Skype user was also saved.
 A server misconfiguration made these log files accessible to the public for a time.

 Research on the TOM-Skype venture has revealed information about blacklisted keyword checks, allowing censorship and surveillance of its users.
-The partnership has received much criticism for the latter.
-Microsoft remains unavailable for comment on the issue.
+The partnership had received much criticism for the latter.
+Microsoft remained unavailable for comment on the issue.

-According to reports from the advocacy group Great Fire, Microsoft has modified censorship restrictions and ensured encryption of all user information.
-Furthermore, Microsoft is now partnered with Guangming Founder (GMF) in China.
+According to reports from the advocacy group Great Fire, Microsoft had modified censorship restrictions and ensured encryption of all user information.
+Furthermore, Microsoft partnered with Guangming Founder (GMF) in China.

-All attempts to visit the official Skype web page from mainland China redirects the user to skype.gmw.cn.
-The Linux version of Skype is unavailable.
+All attempts to visit the official Skype web page from mainland China redirected the user to skype.gmw.cn.
+The Linux version of Skype was unavailable.

 Localization

-Skype comes bundled with the following locales and languages: Arabic, Bulgarian, Catalan, Chinese (Traditional and Simplified), Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hebrew, Hungarian, Indonesian, Italian, Japanese, Korean, Latvian, Lithuanian, Nepali, Norwegian, Polish, Portuguese (Brazilian and European), Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish, Thai, Turkish, Ukrainian, and Vietnamese.
+Skype came bundled with the following locales and languages: Arabic, Bulgarian, Catalan, Chinese (Traditional and Simplified), Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hebrew, Hungarian, Indonesian, Italian, Japanese, Korean, Latvian, Lithuanian, Nepali, Norwegian, Polish, Portuguese (Brazilian and European), Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish, Thai, Turkish, Ukrainian, and Vietnamese.

-As the Windows desktop program offers users the option of creating new language files, at least 80 other (full or partial) localizations are also available for many languages.
+As the Windows desktop program offered users the option of creating new language files, at least 80 other (full or partial) localizations were also available for many languages.